About

 With AU Psychology Majors, Student Poster Presentation

-As chair of the Asbury University Psychology Department, he leads his departmental colleagues as they serve Asbury undergraduates pursuing a psychology major or minor as well as the psychology curricular needs of the broader undergraduate population.
-Over the decades the Asbury psychology program has developed and maintained a reputation of academic excellence, being staffed with quality professors who are active in their field and who deliver expert instruction within a nurturing atmosphere.
+As chair of the Asbury University Psychology Department, Dr. Nesselroade coordinates the work of his departmental colleagues as they serve Asbury undergraduates pursuing a psychology major or minor as well as the psychology curricular needs of the broader undergraduate population.
+Over the decades, the Asbury psychology program, being staffed with well-credentialed professors who are active in their field and who deliver expert instruction within a nurturing atmosphere, has developed and maintained a reputation of academic excellence.
 The program features an emphasis on undergraduate research experiences, the development of professional writing skills, and the intentional integration of orthodox Christian faith with the disciplinary subject matter.
 The program attempts to represent well both the liberal arts orientation and the academic quality that brands the reputation of the broader university.
-As evidence of such, and in addition to an excellent graduate school acceptance rate, senior psychology majors, as a class, routinely generate scores on nationally-normed tests of psychological knowledge which place them, as a cohort, in the top 15% of all psychology majors, with about 40% of AU senior psychology majors achieving percentile ranks in the top 10%.
+As evidence of such, and in addition to an excellent graduate school acceptance rate, senior psychology majors, as a class, routinely generate scores on nationally-normed tests of psychological knowledge which place them, as a cohort, in the top 15% of all psychology majors, with about 40% of AU senior psychology majors achieving percentile ranks in the top 10% of this well-used assessment.
 The psychology major at Asbury University is a rigorous academic program that seeks to serve both those with and without graduate school ambitions.
 Dr. Nesselroade is humbled and honored to administratively serve his dedicated and highly skilled colleagues as department chair.
 To learn more about the psychology program at Asbury University, please click here.

 AUHP, 2021 Cohort